brianglass/anastasis/files/tuesday_matins1.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now. <span style="color:red">Theotokion.
 The soldiers watching.</span></span>

-John, leaping in his motherÂ’s womb, by grace recognised God being carried in your womb, pure Virgin, and faithfully worshipped.<a href="#_ftn9" id="_ftnref9"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[9]</span></a> But I implore you, O Virgin, with the Forerunner, entreat the Word, to whom you gave a body, that your servant may be saved.
+John, leaping in his mother’s womb, by grace recognised God being carried in your womb, pure Virgin, and faithfully worshipped.<a href="#_ftn9" id="_ftnref9"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[9]</span></a> But I implore you, O Virgin, with the Forerunner, entreat the Word, to whom you gave a body, that your servant may be saved.

 <span style="color:red">Canon of Compunction, of which the Acrostic, without the Theotokia, is:</span>